lewagon/dotfiles/04-Front-End/04-JavaScript-basics/01-Even-or-odd/README.md

 ## Install Eslint Sublime Linter

 Before starting, take the time to [install Eslint Sublime Linter](https://kitt.lewagon.com/knowledge/tutorials/sublime_linter_es6) on your laptop.
 It will highlight instantly your syntax errors / style offenses in Sublime Text.
-Picking up this JavaScript ES6 syntax after Ruby may be tricky, so this should help you **a lot**.
+Picking up the JavaScript syntax after Ruby may be tricky, so this should help you **a lot**.

 ## Specs